TPReal/tp-vector/wiki/installation.md

     enabled.
   - Launch the _Viewer_ debug session (from the menu select _Run | Start
     Debugging_ or _Run | Run Without Debugging_).
 This will start the _Viewer_
-    task and launch the browser with the viewer opened.
+    task (an [esbuild](https://esbuild.github.io/) process that bundles and hosts the code) and launch the browser with the Viewer page opened.
 - Alternatively, you can launch the esbuild server manually.
-You can find the command in the [.vscode/tasks.json](../.vscode/tasks.json) file, in the definition of the _Viewer_ task.
+You can find the command in [.vscode/tasks.json](../.vscode/tasks.json), in the definition of the _Viewer_ task.

+Changes done in the code are immediately caught by esbuild, and the browser is refreshed to show the changes.

-If you want to develop your own projects, the easiest option is to create your projects in the [_src/demos_](../src/demos) directory (or some other directory like _src/projects_), and include them in the [_src/viewer/viewer.ts_](../src/viewer/viewer.ts).
+If you want to develop your own projects, the easiest option is to create your projects in the [_src/demos_](../src/demos) directory, or some other directory like _src/projects_, and include them in the [_src/viewer/viewer.ts_](../src/viewer/viewer.ts).